-Core Subjects (5 GCSES)
+Core Subjects (5 GCSEs)

-Subject GCSE English Language Exam Board: AQA Assessment structure: 100% final exam at the end of two years Topics covered in this course include: English Language Paper 1: Fiction.
-Students read and respond to an unseen extract from a 20 th /21 st century novel.
+Subject GCSE English Language Exam Board: AQA Assessment structure: 100% final exam at the end of two years Topics covered in this English Language Paper 1: Fiction. course include: Students read and respond to an unseen extract from a 20 th /21 st century novel.
 They show understanding by answering questions on information and ideas, language and structure, and critically evaluating the writer's methods.
 Students also have to choose one task which may be descriptive or narrative writing.
 English Language Paper 2: Non-fiction.
 Students read and respond to two unseen extracts, one of which is a 19 th century text.
 They show understanding by answering questions on information and ideas, the writer's use of language, and comparing viewpoints and ideas in both sources.
 Students also have to undertake a discursive writing task - a speech, essay, letter, article or text for a leaflet - based on a topic linked to the content of the extracts.
-Progress from this course: (KEY STAGE 5 or English Language is an entry requirement for all subjects at post- 16. possible careers) English Language GCSE leads into A-Level English Language.
+NEA: Spoken Language All students are required to complete a presentation, which is reported as a separate grade: Pass, Merit or Distinction Progress from this course: (KEY STAGE 5 or English Language is an entry requirement for all subjects at post-16. possible careers) English Language GCSE leads into A-Level English Language.
 Future careers include any area of business, public or private sector work, where good communication skills are required.
 Specialist careers include working in the media, PR and communication, publishing, journalism, and teaching.
 For more information please contact: Mrs Gardiner

 Subject GCSE English Literature Exam Board: Assessment structure: AQA 100% final exam at the end of two years.
 Closed book (this means that students do not have a copy of the text that they have studied with them in the examination).
-Topics covered in this course include: English Literature Paper 1: Shakespeare and the 19th century novel.
-(Currently Romeo and Juliet and A Christmas Carol) Students read and respond to an extract from a Shakespeare play that they have studied and to a 19th century novel that they have studied.
+Topics covered in this course include: English Literature Paper 1: Shakespeare and the 19 th century novel.
+(Currently Romeo and Juliet and A Christmas Carol) Students read and respond to an extract from a Shakespeare play that they have studied and to a 19 th century novel that they have studied.
 They show understanding by answering one question on each text, linking the extract to the whole novel or play.
 They must respond to the writers' ideas, use of language and structure, and apply contextual ideas.
 English Literature Paper 2: Exploring Modern Texts.
 Students answer one question on a 20th/21st century text, currently 'An Inspector Calls'.
 Students also answer one question that asks them to compare two poems from the AQA anthology that they have studied, one of which is printed on the exam paper.
-A third question requires students to compare the effects of language and structure in two unseen poems.
+A third question asks students to analyse an unseen poem.
+The fourth question requires students to compare the effects of language and structure in two unseen poems.
 Progress from this course: (KEY STAGE 5 or possible careers) English Literature GCSE leads into A-Level English Literature.
 Future careers include any area of business, public or private sector work, where good communication skills are required.
 Specialist careers include working in the media, PR and communication, publishing, journalism, and teaching.
 For more information please contact: Mrs Gardiner